Investors from abroad can easily set up companies in Serbia

-- the debt collection agency which is in fact a subsidiary of the creditor in charge with recovering the debts,
+- • the debt collection agency which is, in fact, a subsidiary of the creditor in charge with recovering the debts;

-- independent debt collection agencies which are third party agencies and they are hired to recover the debt,
+- • independent debt collection agencies which are third-party agencies and they are hired to recover the debt;

-- the debt purchase agencies which buy a part of the debt and try to recover it from the debtor.
+- • the debt purchase agencies which buy a part of the debt and try to recover it from the debtor.

 in case the outstanding liabilities of certain corporate bodies or individuals cannot be recovered.
-Usually, these agencies are advantageous as the payment usually consists in a percentage of the recovered debt.
+Usually, these agencies are advantageous as the payment usually consists of a percentage of the recovered debt.
 Our lawyers in Serbia can help you recover your debts through amicable procedure or litigation.
 Those interested in other aspects like obtainig an EORI number can talk to one of our advisors.

-Stages of debt recovery in Serbia
+What are the stages of debt recovery in Serbia?

 There are two stages of debt recovery

-: through amicable procedure
+: through the amicable procedure

 and through litigation

 contacts the debtor via the phone and tries to convince it to pay the liability.
 A notification is also delivered to the debtor containing the name and address of the creditor, details regarding the outstanding amount, the ways of depositing the claim and the consequence of not delivering the amount of money on time (facing legal actions).
 If the creditor agrees, the amount can be paid through installments or the term for paying can be extended.
 In some particular cases, a smaller amount of the debt can be paid by the debtor if it agrees to pay it in a short period of time.

 If the debtor does not agree to pay the liabilities at this stage, the debt collection agency will prepare the necessary documents for the lawsuit: the contract between the parties, the overdue invoices, a statement reflecting all the actions related to the invoices and a proof that those invoices were delivered on time to the debtor.
 The judge will gather all the necessary information and, based on that, will decide when to hear both the debtor and the creditor.
 The decision he/she takes is enforceable and must be put into practice immediately.
-If the judgment is in favor of the claimant, the expenses related to the process are input to the debtor, this adding to the already outstanding liability.
+If the judgment is in favor of the claimant, the expenses related to the process are input to the debtor, thus adding to the already outstanding liability.
 A bailiff puts into practice the decision taken by the court, usually by seizing the debtor’s assets and auctioning those in order to cover the claims.
 If the debtor doesn’t have sufficient assets to cover the liabilities, the process of insolvency can be initiated.
 In this case, an insolvent entity cannot perform any commercial activity in the future until the claims are settled.

 Types of debts in Serbia